Temporal-Difference estimation of dynamic discrete choice models: Introduction

+The above discussion highlights that in continuous state spaces, estimation of structural parameters is inherently a problem of semi-parametric estimation.
+In fact, even under discrete states, \citet{AguirregabiriaMira2002} show that estimation of transition densities affects the variance of the structural parameter estimates.
+If the state variables are continuous, existing two-step CCP methods, such as the PMLE will no longer converge at parametric rates.
+We therefore derive a locally robust estimator by adding a correction term to the PMLE criterion function that accounts for the non-parametric estimation of value function terms using either of our TD methods.
+We emphasize that this construction is novel and does not directly follow from existing results, e.g., in \citet{CEINR2018}.
+Its computation is particularly straightforward under the linear semi-gradient approach.
+The resulting estimator converges at parametric rates under continuous states and unrestricted transition densities.

-We show that our estimator is consistent and converges at parametric rates.
-Moreover, it is computationally very cheap and therefore fast, especially in models that do not exhibit a finite dependence property.
-A Monte Carlo study based on the \citet{Rust1987} bus engine replacement problem confirms the workings of our algorithm.
-Most importantly, our TD estimator provides a feasible estimation method when the state variables are continuous or the state space is large.
+Our TD estimators are thus consistent, computationally very cheap, and they converge at parametric rates.
+Importantly, they provide a feasible estimation method when the states are continuous and/or the state space is large.
 This is particularly important for the estimation of dynamic discrete games.
-Even with discrete states, existing methods for estimation of dynamic games (\citep{BBL2007}; \citet{AguirregabiriaMira2007}; \citet{PesendorferSchmidt-Dengler2008}) require integrating out the actions of the other players.
-With many players, or under continuous states this can get quite cumbersome.
+Even with discrete states, existing methods for the estimation of dynamic games (\citealp{BBL2007}; \citealp{AguirregabiriaMira2007}; \citealp{PesendorferSchmidt-Dengler2008}) require integrating out other players' actions.
+With many players, or under continuous states, this can get quite cumbersome.
 By contrast, our procedure works directly with the joint empirical distribution of the states and their sample successors.
 Thus the `integrating out' is done implicitly within the sample expectations.
-In fact our estimation procedure treats single and multiple agent dynamic models in exactly the same way.
-The only difference is that the basis space is generally larger under dynamic games.

-While most of the computational gain is achieved in models with high-dimensional state space, our approach is also as efficient as other methods in models with fewer state variables.
-In fact, we show that in cases where the underlying states and actions are discrete, the basis function in our functional approximations can be chosen such that our estimate is numerically identical to the one obtained from standard CCP estimators.
-We therefore view our method as broadening the class of DDC models that can be structurally estimated, while being as efficient as existing estimation approaches for simpler versions of the DDC problem.